Helen Sexton: Career

 Sexton graduated with an MBBS in 1892, making her the third woman graduate from the University of Melbourne's medical school.
 Since most hospitals were reluctant to hire female doctors, Sexton joined a group of women, led by Constance Stone, who co-founded the Queen Victoria Hospital for Women and Children in 1896.
 When the hospital opened in 1899, Sexton was appointed the head of surgery, a position she held until 1908.
 In 1899, she also joined the staff of the Royal Women's Hospital as an honorary gynaecological surgeon; she retired in 1910 due to health problems.

 Sexton moved to Europe in 1911.
-At the outbreak of the First World War, after the British Army declined her offer of medical services, she established a tented field hospital near Paris with financial support from her Australian colleagues.
-The hospital was recognised by the French government as a military hospital, and Sexton was given the rank of Major within the French Army.
-Later in the war, she worked at Val-de-Grâce, a military hospital in Paris where doctors mainly performed reconstructive surgery on injured soldiers.
+After the outbreak of the First World War, both the British Army and the Australian Army declined Sexton's surgical skills for active service.
+In July 2015, after gathering supplied and staff in Australia, Sexton established a tented field hospital, near Paris with financial support from her Australian colleagues such as Madame Charlotte Crivelli.
+Sexton collaborated with Constance Ferrier Hamilton, who was known by her married name Mrs Robert O Blackwood, and Susan Ledlie Wilson, who was also known by her married name Mrs William Smith, and Smith's daughters Lorna and Alison.
+In France, Crivelli's sister, Suzanne Caubet, who worked as a senior volunteer administrator of the Buffon Hospital in Paris was instrumental in aiding in the establishment, supply, and management of the hospital, which was recognised by the French government as a military hospital.
+Sexton was given the rank of Major within the French Army.

-Sexton Street in the Canberra suburb of Cook is named in her honour.
+Later in the war, Sexton, and Mrs Blackwood, worked at Val-de-Grâce, a military hospital in Paris where doctors mainly performed reconstructive surgery on injured soldiers.